wullm/swiftsim/doc/RTD/source/ParameterFiles/parameter_description.rst

 with respect to the centre of mass velocity.
 These vectors are used when multipoles are drifted forward in time to conservatively estimate the maximum radius around the centre of mass of the region containing the particles.
-Excluding neutrinos can speed up the calculation by limiting the size of multipoles.
+Excluding neutrinos can speed up the calculation by limiting the estimated size of multipoles.

 .. _Parameters_SPH: